 The Federal and State Compliance Office provides information and guidance to parents who home school their children.
-The Home Education website is an important resource for families in Miami-Dade County who are interested in a home education program.
+The Home Education website (not accessible through Internet Explorer) is an important resource for families in Miami-Dade County who are interested in a home education program.